 Will This Lead To "Secret Invasion"?

-Meanwhile, it's worth noting that, should this rumor be correct, it's another step on the road to a famous comic book event known as "Secret Invasion."
+Meanwhile, it's worth noting that this is another step on the road to a comic book event known as "Secret Invasion."
 That story line saw a race of alien shape-shifters known as the Skrulls invade the Earth, replacing key superheroes with Skrull infiltrators.
 The alien invaders came within a hair's breadth of successfully conquering the planet, and were barely defeated.
-The reason why Hawkeye's transformation is significant here is that in the comics, Clint Barton fought under the Ronin identity during this comic book arc.
+Importantly, Hawkeye fought against the Skrulls while working under the Ronin identity.

 There are a number of intriguing hints that suggest Marvel is heading in the direction of "Secret Invasion."
 The Skrulls, for example, are now set to make their MCU debut in 2019's Captain Marvel.
 Set in the 1990s, that film will see Brie Larson's powerhouse caught up in an ancient war between two alien empires, the Kree and the Skrull.
 Most fans believe Marvel has a long-term plan for the aliens, one that builds towards an Avengers: Secret Invasion movie, and that seems to have recently been confirmed.
 In an important statement, Marvel visionary Kevin Feige confirmed that Captain Marvel will lead straight into Avengers 4, and that Brie Larson's hero will play an important role.